rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 Our storage technique is partially based on a hybrid IC/CB approach similar to [](#regular-delta-chain).
-To avoid increasing reconstruction times, we modify the delta chain to incorporate [aggregated deltas](cite:cites vmrdf), _independent_ of a preceding version.
+To avoid increasing reconstruction times, we modify the delta chain to be similar to [aggregated deltas](cite:cites vmrdf), i.e., _independent_ of a preceding version.
 Instead, deltas are relative to the closest preceding snapshot in the chain, as shown in [](#alternative-delta-chain).
 Hence, for any version, version reconstruction only requires at most one delta and one snapshot.
 Although this does increase possible redundancies within delta chains,